WayScience/pyroptosis_signature_image_profiling/0.wave1_data/1.cellprofiler_ic_processing/README.md

 # Create initial LoadData csv to calculate illumination correction function

-In this module, we present the process for creation of a LoadData csv and CellProfiler pipeline for calculating an illumination correction function for each channel.
+In this module, we create a LoadData csv and CellProfiler pipeline for calculating an illumination correction function for each channel.

 ## pe2loaddata